Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Evaluation

 \subsection{Verbalization Detection Reliability}

-A key component of our pipeline is the LLM-based verbalization detector, which determines whether a concept is cited as a decision factor in the model's chain-of-thought reasoning.
+A key component of our pipeline is the LLM-based verbalization detector, which determines whether a concept is cited as a decision factor in the model's CoT.
 To validate this component, we conducted a human annotation study comparing model judgments against human ground truth on $100$ samples from our three datasets.
-Two human annotators independently labeled each sample, achieving substantial inter-annotator agreement (Cohen's $\kappa = 0.737$~\citep{cohen1960coefficient, landis1977measurement}).
+Two human annotators (paper authors) independently labeled each sample, achieving substantial inter-annotator agreement (Cohen's $\kappa = 0.737$~\citep{cohen1960coefficient, landis1977measurement}).

 We evaluated $8$ LLM-based detectors.
 All achieve substantial agreement with human consensus ($\kappa > 0.6$), validating the use of LLM-based verbalization detection.
 The best-performing models (GPT-4.1-mini and GPT-5.2) achieve $\kappa = 0.79$ and $90$\% accuracy, approaching human-level agreement.
 GPT-5-mini, used in our pipeline, achieves $\kappa = 0.67$ and $84$\% accuracy.
 Its errors lean toward over-detection (flagging concepts as verbalized when humans disagree), meaning it may conservatively filter out some true unverbalized biases rather than let false positives through.
 We view this as an acceptable trade-off, since the credibility of reported biases matters more than catching every instance.
 Full results, error analysis, and sensitivity analysis are provided in \cref{appsec:verbalization-eval}.